sonatype/homebrew-nexus-iq-cli/README.md

 brew install --cask nexus-iq-cli
 ```

-If you experience any issues please visit [our Support page](https://support.sonatype.com/hc/en-us/sections/203012548-Nexus-IQ-Server) for resources or to report your problem.

 ## Local Development and Testing

 Once the repository is tapped by a regular installation (as above), you can locally develop and test